RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/Glossary.rst

         A special character that causes the cursor to move to the beginning of the next line.

-    reassignment
-        Making more than one assignment to the same variable during the execution of a program.

     tab
         A special character that causes the cursor to move to the next tab stop on the current line.